-The Regulation does not provide for reduction in fines for the second and subsequent applicants.
+The Regulation does not provide for a reduction in fines for the second and subsequent applicants.
 However, the AMC has made public statements that it would reduce fines for the second and subsequent applicants should they cooperate with the AMC during its investigation, providing evidence of the infringement and admitting their participation in the infringement.

 - fixing prices or other conditions of purchase or sale;

-- sharing markets or sources of supply by territory, type of goods, sale or purchase volumes, or classes of sellers, purchasers or consumers or otherwise;
+- sharing markets or sources of supply by territory, type of goods, sale or purchase volumes, or classes of sellers, purchasers or consumers or otherwise; and

 - distorting the results of trading, auctions, competitions or tenders.

-To benefit from immunity the leniency applicant should meet the following criteria (cumulative):
+To benefit from immunity, the leniency applicant should meet the following criteria (cumulative):